-Our modern, purpose-built resort developments might just have a few distant roots embedded in our eclectic, Victorian resort towns and holiday destinations.
+Our modern, purpose-built resort glamping developments might just have a few distant roots embedded in our eclectic, Victorian resort towns and holiday destinations.
 Places such as Aberystwyth, Llangollen and Buxton have surviving buildings, parks and statues that remain as echoes of a thriving heyday.
-What they all had in common, and still do, is that they developed organically around a natural beauty spot or wellness feature; so in some respect, nothing has changed, except the feature is now more often manufactured.
+What they all had in common, and still do, is that they developed organically around a natural beauty spot or wellness feature; so in some respect, nothing has changed, except the feature can, and is now more often, manufactured.

-Depending on the time of year, we might prefer the tranquility of a quiet forest retreat, or aim for an action-packed activity break and there’s now something in the resort world for all of us, whatever we feel like doing.
+Depending on the time of year, we might prefer the tranquillity of a quiet forest retreat, or aim for an action-packed activity break and there’s now something in the resort world for us all, whatever we feel like doing.
 Whilst there might be pockets of branded brightly coloured jacket here and there, today’s resort landscape is moving on, and shaping up to be something far more tailored.

 At the other end, larger resorts have been quick to diversify by added glamping pods of some description to their developments.
 In line with what their guest demographic would want and expect, some have commissioned their own structures with integrated bathroom and kitchen facilities.